-The most common aquifer test in which a well is pumped at a controlled rate and water-level response is measured in the same well or in surrounding observation wells.
-Is used to determine hydraulic properties.
+The most common aquifer test consists of pumping from a well at a controlled rate and measuring the water-level response in the same well or in surrounding observation wells.
+This kind of test is used to determine hydraulic properties of the tested aquifer.

 A type of field experiment where a slug of water is quickly (the interpretation assumes -instantaneously) added or removed from a groundwater well, and the water level response is monitored through time.

-In a pulse test, an increment of pressure is applied to a well interval that is isolated by packers. zone.
-The decay of pressure is monitored within the same zone using automatic recording pressure transducers.
+In a pulse test, an increment of pressure is applied to a well interval that is isolated by packers.
+Reduction of pressure is monitored within the same zone using automatic recording pressure transducers.
 This type of field experiments is most common in low-permeable rocks.

-Aquifer test in which piezometric head (drawdown) in a well is maintained at a constant level while water discharge rate is monitored.
-A typical application is an aquifer test in a flowing artesian borehole with the potentiometric surface that is above the ground.
+Aquifer test in which the piezometric head (drawdown) in a well is maintained at a constant level, while water discharge rate is monitored.
+A typical application is an aquifer test in a flowing artesian borehole, where the potentiometric surface is above ground level.

 Step 3.
-In “matching parameters” window select an analytical solution from the list.
-The solutions are already pre-selected by AnsTest for your specific hydrogeological conditions and boundaries.
+In the “matching parameters” window select an analytical solution from the list.
+The solutions are already pre-selected by AnsTest considering the specific hydrogeological conditions and boundaries.